microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/unifiedroleeligibilityschedulerequest-cancel.md

 ## Response

 If successful, this action returns a `204 No Content` response code.
+Attempting to cancel a request that is not in a cancelable state, for example, a unifiedRoleEligibilityScheduleRequest object whose **status** is `Provisioned` or `Failed`, returns a `400 Bad Request` error code.

 ## Examples